-If you’re looking to switch up your hair color for summertime but can’t imagine parting with your dark brown hair, we have just the hue for you: the dirty brunette hair trend.
-Colorists have already dubbed dirty brunette the hottest color of 2019 and once you see this golden take on the classic shade, you’ll understand why.
+If you’re looking to switch up your hair color but can’t imagine parting with your dark brown hair, we have just the hue for you: the dirty brunette hair trend.
+Colorists have already dubbed dirty brunette one of the hottest colors of the year and once you see this golden take on the classic shade, you’ll understand why.

 What is the dirty brunette hair trend?